| Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 25:11 "seventy years" This time prediction is also mentioned in Jer.
 29:10; 2 Chr.
 36:21-23; Dan.
 9:2; and Zech.
 7:5.
 Seventy is a round number which denotes

-It is interesting that the date of the destruction of the temple by Nebuchadnezzar (i.e., 586 B.C.) is exactly seventy years from the rebuilding of the second temple by Zerubbabel (i.e., 516 B.C., cf. Zech.
+It is interesting that the date of the destruction of the temple by Nebuchadnezzar II (i.e. 586 B.C.) is exactly seventy years from the rebuilding of the second temple by Zerubbabel (i.e. 516 B.C., cf. Zech.
 1:12).

-Remember the ancients used numbers differently than moderns.
+Remember, the ancients thought of numbers differently than moderns.

 SPECIAL TOPIC: SYMBOLIC NUMBERS IN SCRIPTURE, #4